 The English strategic road network is equipped with an extensive array of kit from variable message signs, speed and lane control signals, journey time and CCTV cameras, ramp metering, incident detection and traffic monitoring units, through to equipment like emergency telephones, tunnel systems, meteorological and environmental devices.

 This technology is being utilised and delivered as part of the Smart Motorway programme which uses active traffic management (ATM) techniques to increase road capacity via variable speed limits and hard shoulder running at busy times and certain sections are now all-lane running (with no hard shoulder).
 Smart Motorways are delivering significant benefits including smoother traffic flows, more reliable journey times, fewer road traffic collisions, as well as reductions in noise pollution and harmful vehicle emissions.

 One of the key issues to solve is to protect the massive investment made in the existing roadside traffic technology installed throughout England and to ensure its effective integration with the ATMS central system.

-Nicander are responsible for the production of software services to route data messages to and from roadside devices and other HE systems.
+Nicander have delivered software services to route data messages to and from roadside devices and other HE systems.
 The new CHARM ATMS solution uses an Enterprise Service Bus (ESB) that has an intermediate store, the Canonical Data Model in XML.
-Nicander software will provide the effective translation between this model and the HE’s roadside equipment and systems, whilst continuing to use their current message structures (TCP-IP, XML/SOAP Web Services, FTP), to enable existing devices to operate without the need for change.
-The interfaces are designed such that TCP/IP messages will be sent from the new Instation to a roadside device or another system and received by the Instation from a roadside device or another system.
+Nicander software provides the effective translation between this model and the HE’s roadside equipment and systems, whilst continuing to use their current message structures (TCP-IP, XML/SOAP Web Services, FTP), to enable existing devices to operate without the need for change.
+The interfaces are designed such that TCP/IP messages are sent from the new Instation to a roadside device or another system and received by the Instation from a roadside device or another system.